Nested conformal prediction and quantile out-of-bag ensemble methods: Introduction

-where $Q_{1-\alpha}(A)$ for a finite set $A$ represents the $(1-\alpha)$-th quantile of elements in $A$ (defined later).
-The above set is easily shown to be marginally valid due to exchangeability of order statistics.
+where $Q_{1-\alpha}(A)$ for a finite set $A$ represents the $(1-\alpha)$-th quantile of elements in $A$.
+Due to the exchangeability of order statistics, $C(\cdot)$ can be shown to be marginally valid (see Proposition~\ref{thm:Conformal-main-result}).

-We now give an alternate derivation of the above set using nested conformal: \begin{enumerate} \item After learning $\widehat \mu$ using $D_1$ (as done before), construct a sequence of prediction regions corresponding to symmetric intervals around $\widehat{\mu}(x)$:
+We now give an alternate derivation of the above set using nested conformal: \begin{enumerate} \item After learning $\widehat \mu$ using $D_1$ (as done before), construct a sequence of nested prediction sets corresponding to symmetric intervals around $\widehat{\mu}(\cdot)$: